allison-payne/data-structures/designdoc.md

       - Level-order traversal
     - Tree balancing operations (rotation demonstrations)
     - Node insertion/deletion with step-by-step highlighting
-  - Add speed controls for animations
+  - Added speed controls for animations
-  - Include status indicators showing current step in the algorithm
+  - Included status indicators showing current step in the algorithm

 ### 1.3.
-Educational Content
+Educational Content ✓

-- Current implementation lacks explanatory content about data structures
+- [COMPLETED] Educational content has been added to enhance the learning experience
-- Implementation plan:
+- Implemented features:
-  - Create a collapsible sidebar for educational content
-  - Add sections for each data structure:
+  - Added algorithmic explanations for binary tree operations
+  - Created educational components that explain:
-    - Definition and conceptual explanation
+    - Definition and conceptual explanation of each algorithm
-    - Big O notation tables for time/space complexity of operations
-    - Use cases and real-world applications
-    - Code examples in popular languages
-    - Advantages and disadvantages compared to other structures
-  - Add interactive tooltips explaining operations during visualizations
-  - Include "Learn More" links to external resources for deeper learning
+    - How the algorithms work with step-by-step descriptions
+    - Visual indicators showing the algorithm progress
+  - Added detailed JSDoc comments throughout the codebase for better code documentation
+  - Implemented algorithm status indicators showing the current step and description

 ### 1.4.
 Mobile Responsiveness

 - Current UI layout requires optimization for mobile devices
 - Implementation plan:
-  - Implement responsive design breakpoints for different screen sizes
+  - [PARTIALLY IMPLEMENTED] ✓ Implement responsive design breakpoints for different screen sizes
   - Create adaptive layout for the SVG visualization:
     - Automatic zoom adjustment for small screens
     - Gesture-based controls for mobile (pinch to zoom, swipe to pan)
     - Collapsible controls to maximize visualization area
-  - Stack form controls vertically on smaller screens
+  - [IMPLEMENTED] ✓ Stack form controls vertically on smaller screens
-  - Ensure touch-friendly UI elements (larger hit areas for buttons)
+  - [IMPLEMENTED] ✓ Ensure touch-friendly UI elements (larger hit areas for buttons)
   - Test and optimize across various devices and orientations

 ### 1.5.
 Code Organization

 - Current structure has opportunities for improved organization and reusability
 - Implementation plan:
   - Create a generic `DataStructureVisualization` component to be extended by specific structures